marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: extensions, C language, C language extensions, pedantic

 .. _c-extensions:

-.. index:: extensions, C language

-.. index:: C language extensions

-.. index:: pedantic

 Extensions to the C Language Family
 -----------------------------------